 Local library, SUSE Linux, OpenOffice, Firefox and a Yahoo! e-mail address

-That local library was the only contact I had with computers for around 3-4 years – not everyone could’ve afforded to buy a PC, back then.
-And once I started mastering OpenOffice and the web (with Firefox), I started being curious about Linux because I wanted to know what was this operating system I was using every day for an hour which was so different from the ones you would normally see installed on PCs that those so-called “Internet-cafes” used to have – to which you had to pay for your hour if you wanted to use them, remember?
+That local library was the only contact I had with computers for around 3-4 years – not everyone could’ve afforded to buy a PC, in those days.
+And once I started mastering OpenOffice and the web (through my 1st web browser love, Firefox), I started being curious about Linux because I wanted to know what was this operating system I was using every day for an hour which was so different from the ones you would normally see installed on PCs that those so-called “Internet-cafes” used to have – to which you had to pay for your hour if you wanted to use them, remember?

 Man, I used to love going to that library!
 I would have every action, every move, everything I would do daily, tightly scheduled around that 1h of free computer use.
 And after a few months of online research, I found out I could have my own operating system shipped home.